balabanmetin/uDance/README.md

 ### Prerequisites:

--   Linux or OS X (Intel or Apple chip)
+-   Linux or OS X Intel (OS X Apple chip is not supported because some dependencies does not support this architecture)
 -   Anaconda

 ### Installation steps: